Menu Close

 Full-Time Tribunal Member

-Megan holds a Bachelor of Arts degree from UBC, and Juris Doctor and Master of Arts degrees from the University of Toronto.
-She was called to the Bar of Ontario in 2005, and qualified as a solicitor of England and Wales in 2008.
+Megan holds Juris Doctor and Master of Arts degrees from the University of Toronto and a Bachelor of Arts degree from the University of British Columbia.
+She qualified as a lawyer in Ontario in 2005 and as a solicitor of England and Wales in 2008.
+She was admitted to the British Columbia Bar in 2023.

-Prior to joining the CRT, Megan worked at the BC Office of the Ombudsperson, where she investigated allegations of unfair conduct by public sector organizations.
-She was also co-chair of the office’s Diversity and Inclusion Initiative, which aims to strengthen diversity, equity, and inclusion principles in its service delivery work and staff working environment.
-Before returning to BC in 2018, Megan worked in England in the civil service and in dispute resolution in the field of higher education.
+Prior to joining the CRT in 2022, Megan worked at the BC Office of the Ombudsperson, where she investigated allegations of unfair conduct by public sector organizations.
+She was also Co-Chair of the office’s Diversity and Inclusion Initiative.
+Before returning to Canada in 2018, Megan worked in England as a solicitor in the Civil Service and in dispute resolution in the field of higher education.

 Alison Wake